UwUClub/EwECS/doc/Network.md

 }
 ```

+### Client

-- Here is how to use our Network tool for a typical client connecting to the server declared above:
+Here is how to use our Network tool for a typical client connecting to the server declared above:

 ``ClientGamePackets.hpp``:
 ```c++